MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 3. Destination address(es): one or two IP address of the stunnel connected to the external ICAP server that you will configure in the next steps
 4. Destination TCP port: As defined in your network

+> [!NOTE]
+> By default the stunnel port number is set to 11344.
+You can change it to another port if necessary, but be sure to make note of the new port number - you will be required to enter it in the next step.

 ## STEP 1:  Set up ICAP server

 Set up an ICAP server, taking note of the port number and make sure that you set **Mode** to **Blocking**.
 Blocking mode sets the ICAP server to relay the classification verdict back to Cloud App Security.